 The rise of modern protest

 During the late 1960s there was a growing awareness of the impact of colonisation on Māori, and urban Māori protest movements such as Ngā Tamatoa (the young warriors) emerged.
 This and other groups of mainly urban Māori spearheaded protest, in the 1970s, about loss of land and culture.
-In 1975, led by Dame Whina Cooper, thousands of Māori from all over the country walked the length of the North Island, from Te Hāpua down to the nation’s capital, Wellington.
+In 1975, led by Dame Whina Cooper, Māori from all over the country walked the length of the North Island, from Te Hāpua to the nation’s capital, Wellington.
 In a powerful and innovative way the land march embodied Māori protest over ongoing land alienation.
 Political activism continued at Waitangi, and in 1977–78 the Ngāti Whātua people occupied Bastion Point above Ōkahu Bay in Auckland.
 The tribe had been evicted from the bay in 1951, after continuing alienation of their land by the Crown from 1870.

 The Waitangi Tribunal, designed to address perceived breaches of the Treaty of Waitangi, was established in 1975.
 The tribunal became a forum for the expression of much Māori protest and anger over the impact of European colonisation.
 Its findings have led to settlements which have returned some assets to tribes.

 The Māori renaissance since 1970 has been a remarkable phenomenon.
-Major claims regarding the historical dispossession of tribal estates have been brought before the Waitangi Tribunal; the management of tribal or Māori-owned assets has been rearranged; a Māori-language education system has been established; and Māori have started major industry initiatives including fishing, aquaculture and farming.
+Major claims regarding the historical dispossession of tribal estates have been brought before the Waitangi Tribunal; the management of tribal and Māori-owned assets has been rearranged; a Māori-language education system has been established; and Māori have started major industry initiatives including fishing, aquaculture and farming.